OSGConnect/tutorial-AutoDockVina/README.md

 	queue 1

 Next we see the execution wrapper  `vina_wrapper.bash`.
-The execution wrapper and its inside content are executed on a worker node out in the Open Science Grid.
+The execution wrapper and its inside content are executed on a worker node out in the Open Science Pool.
 The first two commands will unzip the file containing the AutoDock Vina program and make it accessible on the command line; we can then run a typical vina command.

 **Change needed:** If your download tar.gz file has a different name, change it in the script below, in the `tar` command.
 You will also need to change the name of the `AUTODOCK_FOLDER` to match whatever folder appears when you un-tar the downloaded tar.gz file.